cakraawijaya/Implementasi-Dasar-Web-of-Things-Menggunakan-Private-Broker/README.md

 <br><br>

 ## Disclaimer
-This application is the result of the development of the Nusabot Bootcamp.
+This application is the result of the development of the Nusabot x Kelas IoT Bootcamp.
 I do not deny that I still use third-party services in this work, including: libraries, frameworks, and so on.

 <br><br>